UKPLab/naacl2019-like-humans-visual-attacks/README.md

 ### Embeddings

-We created diverse embeddings, including 576 dimensional visual Character Embeddings.
+We created diverse embeddings, including 576 dimensional visual Character Embeddings (called `vce.normalized` in the folder).

 All embeddings and weights can be found on our public file server: